otlw/assess/README.md

 > ganache-cli -m 'your twelve seed words should be here in bla bla blub'

-3) Change into the fathom-contracts module
+3) Change into the fathom-contracts module folder

 > cd ./node_modules/fathom-contracts

-4) Deploy the contracts
+4) From there, deploy the contracts

 > truffle migrate --reset